Alice Njambi is a writer and content strategist in Nairobi, Kenya.

 4. Good social life for expats.
-Kenya offers loads of cafés, bars and restaurants and a vibrant social scene, especially in the capital.
+Kenya offers loads of cafés, bars, restaurants and a vibrant social scene, especially in the capital.
 Numerous expats end up settling here because they come to adore it.
 You're bound to find some of the most prestigious entertainment venues in Africa, especially in Nairobi, Nakuru and Mombasa.

-5. Local people are kind and pleasant and English is broadly spoken.
+5. Local people are kind and pleasant, and English is broadly spoken.
 The Kenyan citizens are kind and tolerant of guests.
 English is the most widely used language here; however, most locals are trilingual, communicating in Swahili, English and an extra tribal language.
 Tribal languages include Kikuyu, Luo, Luhya, Kalenjin, Kisii and Kamba.

 6. General expenditure is reasonable.
 Kenya’s groceries and meats are exquisite, abundant and inexpensive.
 Moreover, agriculture being Kenya’s backbone in terms of revenue, it earns a lot from horticulture farming.